-The XSLT view displays the XSLT stylesheet generated for that output format from the currently active SPS.
+The XSLT view displays the XSLT-for-HTML generated from the currently active SPS.
 The stylesheet is generated afresh each time the XSLT view is selected.

 A stylesheet in an Output View tab is displayed with line-numbering and expandable/collapsible elements; click the + and - icons in the left margin to expand/collapse elements.
 The stylesheet in XSLT view cannot be edited, but can be searched (select Edit | Find) and text from it can be copied to the clipboard (with Edit | Copy).